 The next trolley in was a Green Line train.

-Next the Green Line train for St. Paul left.
+The Green Line train departed for St. Paul.

 Our Blue Line Train arrived and we boarded it for the Mall of America.

-This track is how you get light rail vehicles from trucks to the rails.
+This track is the method by which light rail vehicles are transported from trucks to the rails.

-The Blue Line train at the Mall of America after we completed the train ride back.
-Bill and I returned to the rental car and I put the pictures in the computer while he went shopping.
-Bill then returned and we took the rental car back to Airport Terminal 2-Humphrey.
-We had a long walk back to the train station then took the tram to the Terminal where I breezed through security as I was TSA Pre-screened, then waited for Bill to come through.
-We walked to Gate G12 where we found a Volante restaurant and I had a rib eye steak.
-We enjoyed the meal while waiting for the flight home.
+The Blue Line train at the Mall of America at the end of our journey.
+Bill and I walked back to the car and he ran a couple of errands before we returned the rental car.
+It was a long walk back to the train station then we rode the tram to the Terminal where I breezed through security and waited for Bill to come through.
+We walked to Gate G12 where we found a Volante Restaurant and I had a rib eye steak.

-Delta Airlines Flight Flight 1785 6/5/2017The flight was quick and I watched the "Lego Batman" movie which occupied most of it.
-I found out that my Penguins lost Game Four while I was flying home.
-We landed and found the shuttle that took us to Bill's car and he drove me home after an excellent adventure to ride Milwaukee Road 261 in North Dakota.
+Delta Airlines Flight 1785 6/5/2017The flight was quick and I watched "Lego Batman", which occupied most of the time.
+I found out that the Pittsburgh Penguins lost Game Four of the Stanley Cup Finals while I was in the air.
+We landed and found the shuttle that took us to Bill's car and he drove me home, ending an excellent adventure to ride Milwaukee Road 4-8-4 261 in North Dakota.